|Written by Paul D. Race for and|

 Note: Deadlines approaching!
 Because these are subscription trains, each piece is actually considered a separate purchase.
 (The price advertised on the Hawthorne Village web site is the cost of each collectible piece.)
 In the first shipment, you receive the locomotive, which is an exceptional value.
 Then about a month later, or when the next piece is available (whichever comes first), your order for the next piece is automatically processed.
 That means that you can still get the locomotive before Christmas if you order early enough, so you'll have something to wrap up and put under the tree.
 The locomotive is also a great value, so the recipient won't be disappointed, even when he or she learns that the rest of the train is still to come.
 On the other hand, there is a good possibility that some of these trains will sell out between now and Christmas.
 If there's one you really want, don't assume that it's "safe" to wait until later - I have not heard from one reader who was disappointed with his or her train, but I have heard from many readers who were disappointed because they put off ordering a subscription until it was too late.
 These are delightful trains and a great value, so order your favorite soon if you don't want to miss out!
 For details about how a subscription train works, please click here.

-Update for April, 2012!
-Due to the economic downturn, Hawthorne Village did not start as many projects in the last two years as they used to.
+Update for 2013!
+Due to the economic downturn, Hawthorne Village did not start as many train projects in the last few years as they used to.
+And the new villages they offered were in much smaller quantities.
 So now that folks are buying again, there is a LOT of demand for the trains and towns that are still available.
 It's all I can do to keep up with the products that are running out.
 If you click on an item and it doesn't appear, just do a search for similar items on the Bradford Exchange site, and you may find one that works for you.
-So if you are thinking about any Hawthorne Village train or town for your home or as a gift, do not wait too long.
+The "take-away" if you are thinking about any Hawthorne Village train or town for your home or as a gift, do not wait too long.